 Error Interrupt: In case of an Error interrupt, the ED flag in the Status register gets set.
 The Error register should be read next, to find out the error that caused the interrupt.
 For the description of various error flags, refer to Error register description in chapter 5.
 The HFASM function is explained in detail in section 7.8.
 Also see description of Header Byte control register in chapter 5.
 The DFE (data field error) is caused by an ECC/CRC error in the data field.
 Generally, retrying the operation takes care of this error.
 If this error does repeat on retries, a correction cycle should be performed.
 See section 7.6.
 The SNF (sector not found) error could also be resolved by retrying the operation.
 If it does repeat on retries, then the head should be repositioned.
-The

-SO (sector over run) occurs while reading or writing more data than what has been allotted on the disk and could be taken care of by checking system software.
+The SO (sector over run) occurs while reading or writing more data than what has been allotted on the disk and could be taken care of by checking system software.
 The NDS (no data synch) occurs because of a mismatch in address mark or synch fields and could be resolved by retries or system check-up.
 The FDL (FIFO data lost) could occur due to speed incompatibility between system and the disk drive and could be resolved by retrying or checking the system.
-The CF (correction cycle failed) can be taken care of by retrying the correction cycle again, if still not resolved by retrying.
-The Te CC/CRC.
+The CF (correction cycle failed) can be taken care of by retrying the correction cycle again, if still not resolved, then that means the error is not correctable.
+See section 7.7 on ECC/CRC.
 The LI (late interlock) could also be resolved by retrying.
 See section 5.2.5 for details on interlock operation.